ShloongGe/Shilong-Ge-homepage/contents/home.md

 ### About me

 Hello!
 My name is Shilong Ge.
-Currently, I work as a research assistant at the Institute of Geographic Sciences and Natural Resources Research, Chinese Academy of Sciences and **I am actively looking for a PhD opportunity**.
+Currently, I work as a research assistant at Institute of Geographic Sciences and Natural Resources Research, Chinese Academy of Sciences and **I am actively looking for a PhD opportunity**.

 I graduated from Beijing Forestry University in 2024.
 My previous research focused on weather extremes and **hydrometeorological disasters in a changing climate**, including climate data evaluation, landslide risk assessment, and early-warning system development.